lihing1994/Rendering-image/README.md

 ![Screen Shot 2021-01-28 at 4 32 07 AM](https://user-images.githubusercontent.com/25276186/106139093-d6c54680-6121-11eb-85f8-fb31f077b303.png)
 <br /><br />

-# Explantion of addLightSource function in RayTracingSystem.
+# Explanation of addLightSource function in RayTracingSystem.
 - The addLightSource function in the **RayTracingSystem** takes three parameters, a pointer to one type of light, and two boolean vaule.
 The first parameter is mandatory while second and the thrid are optional.
 The first parameters is a pointer to one of lightscoure object as following:
 - LightSource, which is normal point light with 360 illumination angle.